 Annotation feature class properties are managed through the Catalog pane.

-The Feature Class Properties dialog box is used to set the alias and the spatial and attribute indexes, while the Annotation Feature Class Properties pane is used to manage properties unique to annotation feature classes—annotation classes, symbols, and settings that determine how the annotation features can be edited.
+The Feature Class Properties dialog box is used to set the alias and the spatial and attribute indexes and view the present version of the annotation feature class, while the Annotation Feature Class Properties pane is used to manage properties unique to annotation feature classes—annotation classes, symbols, and settings that determine how the annotation features can be edited.

 To open these, right-click an annotation feature class in the Catalog pane or a Catalog view and click either Properties to open the Feature Class Properties dialog box or Annotation Feature Class Properties to open the Annotation Feature Class Properties pane.
 Note that some properties are editable, while others are read-only.